STTC Road Assist™ Mobile Tire Service Gets You Up and Running - FAST!

 5. Q: Must I replace my present tires with the same size tires?

-Answer: If you are buying tires for an automobile, SUV, or light truck, then you should buy tires with the same size.
-If you want to make a change, make sure to speak with a professional to get their approval.
-If you plan to change the tire size of a heavy-duty truck, one must make sure to make modifications to the transmission to adjust for the change.
+Answer: Generally, for a commercial truck, you should buy tires of the same size.
+If you want to make a change, or decide to use your vehicle for a different application, make sure to speak with a professional to get their approval.
+If you plan to significantly change the tire size of a heavy-duty truck, one must make sure to make modifications to the transmission to adjust for the change.